UNIX System V: Rivalry with BSD

 In the 1980s and early-1990s, UNIX System V and the Berkeley Software Distribution (BSD) were the two major versions of UNIX.
 Historically, BSD was also commonly called "BSD Unix" or "Berkeley Unix".
-Eric S. Raymond summarizes the longstanding relationship and rivalry between System V and BSD during the early period:
+Eric S. Raymond summarized the longstanding relationship and rivalry between System V and BSD during the early period:

 In fact, for years after divestiture the Unix community was preoccupied with the first phase of the Unix wars – an internal dispute, the rivalry between System V Unix and BSD Unix.
-The dispute had several levels, some technical (sockets vs. streams, BSD tty vs. System V termio) and some cultural.
+The dispute had several levels, some technical (sockets vs. STREAMS, BSD tty vs. System V termio) and some cultural.
 The divide was roughly between longhairs and shorthairs; programmers and technical people tended to line up with Berkeley and BSD, more business-oriented types with AT&T and System V.

 While HP, IBM and others chose System V as the basis for their Unix offerings, other vendors such as Sun Microsystems and DEC extended BSD.
 Throughout its development, though, System V was infused with features from BSD, while BSD variants such as DEC's Ultrix received System V features.
-AT&T and Sun Microsystems worked together to merge System V with BSD-based SunOS to produce Solaris, one of the primary System V descendants still in use today.
+AT&T and Sun Microsystems worked together to merge System V with BSD-based SunOS to produce Solaris, one of the primary System V descendants still maintained in the 2020s.
 Since the early 1990s, due to standardization efforts such as POSIX and the success of Linux, the division between System V and BSD has become less important.